 - Remove the red clip from the helper vehicle

 - Finally, remove the red clip from the dead car

 After safely removing the clips (and saying your necessary “thank you,” of course), it’s lastly important to allow your car to run for a minimum of 15-20 minutes.
 While it’s not uncommon for car batteries to die in the cold, it may also be a sign of a failing battery.
 Be sure to consult your warranty and a service professional to confirm the life of your battery as soon as you can.

 How to change a tire

 Much like their batteries, car tires wear out over time.
-It’s just a reality of car ownership.
-While there are some steps you can take to increase their longevity—including rotating your tires regularly and keeping an eye on their tread—accidents do happen.
+It’s just a reality of car ownership and maintenance.
+While there are some steps you can take to increase their longevity — including rotating your tires regularly and keeping an eye on their tread — accidents do happen.
 Knowing how to change a tire can seem daunting if you’re new to it, but it’s actually easy when you have the right tools and instructions.
 Whether you run over a nail, drive over a pothole, or puncture a sidewall, here’s our step-by-step guide on how to change a tire: